YgorVasilenko/IndieGoUI/README.md

 # UI creator

-Quick embedding GUI control elements into C++ application.
+Quick embedding GUI into C++ application.
 Singletone UI object, for which element state can be accessed anywhere in the app.
 <br>

 ## create UI